A Model-Agnostic Graph Neural Network for Integrating Local and Global Information: Introduction

-Among the methods for deep graph representation, the family of graph neural networks (GNNs) has achieved remarkable success in real-world graph-focused tasks \citep{ defferrard2016convolutional,zhang2018link,ying2019gnn,velivckovic2023everything}.
-In general, GNNs iteratively aggregate and combine node representations within a graph, through a process called message passing, to generate a set of learned hidden representation features \citep{gilmer2017neural}.
-The main neural architectures of GNNs include graph convolutional networks (GCNs; \cite{kipf2016semi}), graph attention networks (GATs; \cite{velivckovic2017graph}), graph transformer networks (GTNs; \cite{yun2019graph}) and many other variants \citep{hamilton2020graph}.
+Graph-structured data is ubiquitous throughout the natural and social sciences, from brain networks to social relationships.
+A graph is simply a collection of nodes representing entities such as people, genes, and brain regions, along with a set of edges representing interactions between pairs of nodes.
+By representing such interconnected entities as graphs, it is feasible to leverage their geometric topology to study statistical relationships among nodes using network-based frameworks.
+Among graph representation methods, the family of graph neural networks (GNNs) has achieved remarkable success in real-world graph-based tasks \citep{velivckovic2023everything}.
+In general, GNNs iteratively aggregate and combine node representations within a graph, through a process called message passing, to generate a set of learned hidden representation features.
+The main neural architectures of GNNs include graph convolutional networks \citep[GCNs; ][]{kipf2016semi}, graph attention networks \citep[GATs; ][]{velivckovic2017graph}, graph transformer networks \citep[GTNs; ][]{yun2019graph}, among many other variants.

-While GNNs are capable of capturing subgraph information through local operations, e.g., graph convolution operations, they can be prone to over-smoothing the learned representations when applying multiple rounds of local operators.
-This can lead to models that treat all nodes uniformly, resulting in node representations that converge towards an indistinguishable vector \citep{li2018deeper}.
-Additionally, over-smoothing could limit the ability to capture high-order information, which can only be aggregated through executing a sufficient number of local operations, especially when nodes have a large receptive field \citep{hamilton2020graph}.
-Several studies have suggested that this over-smoothing phenomenon is a key factor in the performance degradation of deep GNNs \citep{bodnar2022neural}.
-To avoid this issue, some recent works \citep{zhang2022model, keriven2022not} have advocated the use of various shallow GNNs (e.g., up to three layers).
-This, as discussed above, results in failure to capture high-order information due to insufficient rounds of message passing.
-In addition, \cite{zhao2019pairnorm} and \cite{yang2020revisiting} develop normalization layers to avoid the embeddings of different nodes being indistinguishable.
-However, the use of these normalization layers greatly increases the difficulties in model training and constrains the expressive power of GNNs.
+While GNNs are capable of capturing subgraph information through message passing, they can be prone to over-smoothing the learned representations when applying multiple rounds of message passing operations.
+This can cause models to treat all nodes uniformly, leading to node representations that converge into indistinguishable entities \citep{li2018deeper}.
+Additionally, over-smoothing could limit the ability to capture high-order information, which can be only aggregated through a sufficient number of message passing operations \citep{hamilton2020graph}.
+Several studies suggest that over-smoothing significantly contributes to deep GNN performance degradation \citep{bodnar2022neural}.
+To address this issue, \citep{zhang2022model} advocated for using shallow GNNs (e.g., up to three layers).
+However, this approach fails to capture high-order information due to insufficient message passing.
+Additionally, \cite{zhao2019pairnorm} and \cite{yang2020revisiting} developed normalization layers to prevent node embeddings from becoming indistinguishable, but this increases training difficulty and limits the expressive power of GNNs.